 DKIM allows providers to periodically “rotate”, or replace, the keys that they use to sign outgoing emails.
 The frequency of this rotation is slightly limited by the caching behavior of the DNS infrastructure, but these limits aren’t very tight.
 Even a big provider like Google can easily replace its signing keys at least every few weeks without disrupting email transit.
 This sort of key replacement is good practice in any case, and it represents part of the solution.

 Of course, merely replacing DKIM keypairs does nothing by itself: smart people on the Internet routinely archive DKIM public keys.
-This is, in fact, how a 2015 Google email was verified in 2020: the key that Google used for signing DKIM emails during that long-ago time period (a single key was used from 2012-2016, seriously Google, this is just malpractice!) is no longer in use, but has been cached in various places on the Internet.
+This is, in fact, how a 2015 Google email was verified in 2020: the key that Google used for verifying DKIM emails during that long-ago time period (a single key was used from 2012-2016, seriously Google, this is just malpractice!) is no longer in use, but has been cached in various places on the Internet.

 Solving this problem requires only a small additional element: Google needs to publish the secret key portion of its keypairs once they’ve been rotated out of service.
 They should post this secret key in an easily-accessible public location so that anyone can use it to forge alleged historical emails from any Google user.
 The public availability of Google’s signing key would make any new email leak cryptographically deniable.
-Since any stranger would have been able to forge a DKIM signatures, DKIM signatures become largely worthless as evidence of authenticity.
+Since any stranger would have been able to forge a DKIM signature, DKIM signatures become largely worthless as evidence of authenticity.

 (People who run their own mail servers can achieve the same thing automatically by using this awesome script.)